mohd-akram/mdnpages/README.md

 ## Build

-Pandoc is required to build the man pages.
+Pandoc and git-restore-mtime are required to build the man pages.
 To do so, run:

     ./configure
     make -j4